Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Automotive

-In the auto industry, chemical milling is used to produce titanium exhaust components by removing material from their surface area.
-As with many applications of chemical milling, it is used to change the thickness of the exhaust and its weight to improve exhaust system efficiency.
-In the process, fuel efficiency and vehicle dynamics are improved while preserving the structural strength of the titanium.
+In the automotive sector, chemical milling is employed to manufacture titanium exhaust components by selectively removing material from their surfaces.
+This process adjusts the thickness and weight of the exhaust components, enhancing the efficiency of the exhaust system.
+By doing so, it improves both fuel efficiency and vehicle dynamics while maintaining the structural integrity of the titanium.

 Tooling